aumpierre-unb/InternalFluidFlow.jl/README.md

 Re2f computes the Darcy friction f factor given the Reynolds number Re and the relative roughness eps (default eps = 0).

-By default, pipe is assumed to be smooth,  eps = 0.
-Relative roughness eps is reset to eps = 0.05, if eps > 0.05.
+By default, pipe is assumed to be smooth.
+Relative roughness is reset to eps = 0.05, if eps > 0.05.

 If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.